 top of page

-Below we'll discover together the quaint hillside agriturismos to host your stay, factories and food tours for discovering the secrets of the land, and some insider tips to exploring Italy - both for Foodies and F1 lovers.
+Below discover the region of Emilia-Romagna, with its quaint hillside agriturismos to host your stay, factories and food tours for discovering the secrets of the land, and some insider tips to exploring Northern Italy's foodie culture - behind the scenes.

 Note: Always Pack Tissues represents many tried and tested travel sites as what is called an 'affiliate' partner.
 That means if you click on my ads I may get a commission from a resulting sale.